Etouke-22/Batch-B083--Week-2--Penetration-Testing-Reporting/README.md

 Discover active devices on an authorized local network.
 Assess the security relevance of the information collected.
 Document findings and distinguish reconnaissance observations from confirmed vulnerabilities.

 ## Tools and Technologies

 The practical made use of several security and network-analysis tools.

 Tool	Purpose
-Kali Linux	Environment used for security reconnaissance and assessment activities WHOIS	Obtaining public domain-registration information Nslookup	Resolving domain names through DNS cURL	Examining HTTP response information
+Kali Linux	Environment used for security reconnaissance and assessment activities <br>
+WHOIS	Obtaining public domain-registration information Nslookup	Resolving domain names through DNS cURL	Examining HTTP response information